Binge Drinking Is Worse Than You Think – Here’s How To Stop

 The Causes Behind Binge Drinking

 We’ve all been guilty of going out, overdoing it, swearing that we would NEVER do that again, and then, of course, we do it again.

-As far as symptoms go, the hangover from binge drinking is somewhere around the vicinity of the flu meets food poisoning meets dying of thirst.
-Yet we go through it ON PURPOSE.
+As far as symptoms go, the hangover from binge drinking is somewhere near the vicinity of the flu meets food poisoning and dying of thirst.
+Yet we go through it on purpose.

 Sure, we all have our own reasons for doing the dumb things that we do, but on a scientific level, what is driving us to binge?